guilhermedimarchi/http-server/README.md

 - Persistent connections
 - Configurable cache control max-age
 - Extract caching behavior from static file handler and use it in server level
-- Allow handlers other than just static file handling
+- Allow more handlers other than just static file handling

 ## How to run